amarder/stack-overflow/paper/stack-overflow.md

 ---
 title: Stack Overflow badges and user behavior
-subtitle: An econometric approach
+subtitle: An observational study
 author: Andrew Marder
 date: \today
+abstract:
 nocite: |
-  @Antin2011, @MSRChallenge2015, @se-dump
+  @se-dump
 ---

+# Introduction

 Stack Overflow is a question and answer community designed for programmers.
 It is the largest of 130 communities in the Stack Exchange network.
 Created in 2008, the knowledge organized by Stack Overflow has become a valuable resource for software developers.
 On January 20, @Spoelsky2015 announced that Stack Exchange had raised $40 million in venture capital funding.
 Stack Overflow gives users who ask questions access to expert technical help, while users who answer questions build their reputation for technical expertise and use that reputation to find better employment opportunities.